 After a few years of playing the guitar I had a very impulsive moment and picked up my first ukulele at a local music shop which was for some reason still open at 10 pm.
 It was the cheapest Makala ukulele in plain mahogany (laminate).
 I quickly learned that I needed to get a better ukulele (one that stays in tune, has more volume, better intonation, sustain…).
 After a lot of research I’d found the perfect ukulele at TheUkuleleSite (used to be Hawaii Music Supply back in the day), a limited edition tenor Kala with a solid cedar top and solid golden acacia back and sides.
 I absolutely LOVE it, it is an incredible little thing.
 I keep it in a vintage tweed ukulele case from the lovely people over at TheUkuleleMovement.

 So after all those years my main instrument has become… An ukulele.
 What was the incentive for this website?
-Well, at first I was actually building a personal ukulele tabs and chords website, so that I’d have some kind of “online sheet music book” which I can access everywhere: on my computer, someone else’s computer, smartphone,… This little project of mine is however growing bigger everyday!
+Well, at first I was actually building a personal ukulele tabs and chords website, so that I’d have some kind of “online sheet music book” which I can access from everywhere: on my computer, someone else’s computer, my smartphone,… This little project of mine is however growing bigger everyday!